kayenx00/covid-19-patient-management-front-end/README.md

 - Visual Studio Code.
 - Ensure your computer NodeJS.
 Installment:
-- You need to launching the back-end first by following this instruction: https://github.com/kayenx00/Thesis/blob/master/README.md
+- You need to launch the back-end first by following this instruction: https://github.com/kayenx00/Thesis/blob/master/README.md
 - Go to this link to install the website’s front-end: https://github.com/kayenx00/covid-19-patient-management-front-end
 Launching:
 - Now open your front-end folder with your Visual Studio Code.
 (File -> Open Folder).